Application & Teams

 It depends.
-It will be intension for some periods and lighter for others.
-When you are in the field, you may have to commit 100% for a week, for example.
+It will be intense for some periods and lighter for others.
+When you are in the field, you may have to commit 100% on those days, for example.
 Other weeks may require a 20% commitment.
-We'll be accepting only those who can commit to all workshop days on April 6-7 (Introduction to Design Thinking), May 19-20 (Jump to Innovation/Synthesis Workshop), and August 18-19 (Shark Tank Workshop).
+We'll be accepting only those who can commit to all workshop days—January 22-26 and March 19-23—as well as a culminating event (exact date TBD) in early June.

 - Does my idea have to focus only on teen pregnancy prevention?